- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 Applies to: remove device inaccessible issue without access permission

 The process of getting access permission on Windows 10 and 8 is similar, only a tiny difference on Windows 7 and older OS.

-Reboot PC and reconnect the external hard drive to your PC if necessary.
+Reboot the PC and reconnect the external hard drive to your PC if necessary.

 Applies to: resolve device driver outdated, not opening issue

-Reboot the PC and reconnect the device if the system requires.
+Reboot the PC and reconnect the device if the system requires it.

-Applies to: fix corrupted file system or existing errors, making device not opening
+Applies to: fix corrupted file system or existing errors, making the device not opening

 To do so, you can either use disk error checking tools or cmd command to check and fix existing file system errors on your device.

-Here is the example of using CMD command to fix file system errors:
+Here is the example of using the CMD command to fix file system errors: